jesusrmz19/personalblog/posts/parcel-is-better-than-gulp.md

 }
 ```

-Now Parcel should be up and running, you can even add SCSS to it if you want to, I do it all the time as I prefer the SCSS approach to projects but hey, it's up to you at the end.
+Now Parcel should be up and running, you can even add SCSS to it if you want to, I do it all the time as I prefer the SCSS approach to projects but hey, it's up to you.
+<br><br>

 In the end, if you already use Gulp or Parcel, that's great too.
 I would like to know how are you using them, what kind of tasks are you delegating Gulp? could be fun to know, as I only did simple things but I'm sure that's just the surface of the tool.